matteoventali/EzParking/booklets/scrum/sprints.md

 - Allowing admins to enable and disable users (#3)

-- Notify users if their account has been disabled/enabled (#12)

 **Dependencies:** User sessions must be available and functional (_Sprint 2_), Notifications, reviews and reputation have to be available (_Sprint 6_, _Sprint 7_).